Transcending Time: The Generationless Magic of Audemars Piguet

 The perpetual calendar

 A mechanical memory that maps time cycles, accounting automatically for months with 30 or 31 days over the course of years.
-No adjustments needed until at least the year 2100.
+No adjustments are needed until at least the year 2100.

 Charting clearly indicates the exact position of the stars, with precision.